jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 In 2019, well over half of the individuals in the U.S. with an active mental illness did not receive any treatment.  **More** **than** **half**!

 And for those suffering with a substance use disorder in that same year, 9 out of 10 people did not receive any treatment at all.

-And the COVID pandemic has only made these statistics worse.

 ---